danramteke/devlog/_drafts/2013-12-18-app-class-design.md

 And when the `MainScreenViewController` navigates to a new screen, it passes it's reference to the `logicController`

-    DRSecondScreenViewController* vc = [[DRSecondScreenViewController alloc] initWithLogicController:self.logicController];
+    SecondScreenViewController* vc = [[SecondScreenViewController alloc] initWithLogicController:self.logicController];
     [self.navigationController pushViewController:vc animated:YES];

 Now there could be more than one logic controller, of course.
 Depending on the complexity of the system.

-Oh, and please use more descriptive names than I've picked here.
+Oh, and please names your classes with more descriptive names than the ones I've used here.